FAQs

 What about toileting?

-We have 3 purpose built compost toilets and we have added a transportable camping toilet which we can move around as the need arises - the compost toilets can be far for little legs who are desperate to wee.
+We have 3 purpose built compost toilets and we have added a transportable camping toilet which we can move around as the need arises - the compost toilets can be far away for little legs who are desperate to wee.
 A nappy change facility is provided in the boot shed - please supply your choice of nappy changing equipment which can be stored safely in the boot shed until needed.
-If your child is still being toilet trained we are very happy to work with you to support them according to their individual stage of development.
+If your child is still being toilet trained we are very happy to work with you to support them according to their individual stage of development, however, please provide lots of additional clothing to support their mishaps, what ever you think they need, double it.

 Can I come and have a tour of the setting?